 State Optional Retirement Program

 If you participate in the State Optional Retirement Program (State ORP), you must update your beneficiaries with your chosen service provider.
-Your beneficiary will receive your State ORP account balance in the event of your death.
+Your beneficiary must submit a claim to receive your account balance in the event of your death.

 If you are eligible for an incidental death benefit because your employer offers coverage, you may update your incidental death benefit beneficiaries through Member Access.
 You may also complete a State ORP Active Incidental Death Benefit Beneficiary Designation form (Form 1106).
 All beneficiary changes made using the paper form require your signature to be notarized and must be submitted to PEBA.